saucelabs/sauce-school/codelabs/Module3_SeleniumJS.md

 : It’s easier to read and understand that `this.type `wants you to type this in there, without having to specify the `driver`, `findElement `and `sendKeys`, method, etc.

-### Note

-**Inheriting from the Base Page –** To establish inheritance, you used the` extends `keyword when declaring the class (example; class `LoginPage extends BasePage {}), `and call` super `from the constructor, `super(driver)`.
-This passes the instance of Selenium to the base page object, and makes all of the base page object's methods available to our login page object (through `this`.).

-If you save everything and run our tests they will run and pass just like before.
-But now our page objects are more readable, simpler to write, and easier to maintain and extend.

 ### Final Code